sudoroom/sudo-humans/HACKING.md

   (within the container) to `/tmp`.
 This is done so that programs like `npm`, which cache things in your home directory, work properly.
 Otherwise, the home directory would be `/`, which is not writable by your user.
+- The example `npm install` command installs mocha into `/tmp`, which is discarded after the container is stopped; however the effect of `--save-dev`, which results in a change to `package.json`, is preserved.